ksauln/FPL-Prediction/README.md

   - `models/state.json` for runaway biases.
   - `outputs/residuals_gw*.csv` for large residuals that feed the EMA.
   - Feature importances via the log entries from `log_model_feature_weights`.
+- **Streamlit reload** – `streamlit run streamlit_app.py` hot-reloads code changes and respects cached squad selections in session state.
+- **Missing projections** – ensure horizon files exist (rerun the pipeline with overrides).
+- **FPL API errors** – confirm the FPL ID is correct and that the last finished GW has recorded picks.

 ---

-## 7. Team Analysis & Streamlit App
+## 8. Team Analysis & Programmatic APIs

-- `fplmodel.team_analysis` introduces helpers to summarise a user squad and compare it against the optimiser's recommended XI.
-Use `compare_team_to_optimal` when you have the model predictions for a given gameweek alongside the user's roster.
+- `fplmodel.team_analysis` introduces helpers to summarise a user squad and compare it against the optimizer’s recommended XI.
+Use `compare_team_to_optimal` when you have the model predictions for a given gameweek alongside the user’s roster.
 - `fplmodel.transfer_recommender` aggregates predictions across upcoming gameweeks and proposes transfer moves that close the gap to the optimal squad while respecting the available free transfers.
-- `streamlit_app.py` provides a multi-page Streamlit interface:
-  - **Optimal Team** – upload predictions to view the best XI, bench and captaincy call.
-  - **Team Comparison** – drop in your current squad to receive a rating versus the optimiser for the gameweek.
-  - **Transfer Recommender** – supply predictions for the next few gameweeks to obtain suggested transfers and see the resulting optimal squad.
-- Run the app locally with `streamlit run streamlit_app.py` after installing the dependencies in `requirements.txt`.

----

-## 8. Future Enhancements

-- Fixture-level modelling (predict individual matches and aggregate).
-- Injury/news sentiment ingestion to adjust playing time priors.
-- Simulation-based points distributions rather than single EP values.
-- Automated alerting when EMA biases exceed thresholds (and auto-resets or caps).
-- Enhanced visualisation dashboards (Streamlit or similar) using the CSV outputs.

----

-## 9. License & Acknowledgements

-- Uses the official Fantasy Premier League API and historical data snapshots courtesy of [vaastav/Fantasy-Premier-League](https://github.com/vaastav/Fantasy-Premier-League).
-- Respect FPL’s terms of service when sharing or automating.
-- See `LICENSE` (if provided) for redistribution details.

-Happy predicting!
+The Streamlit page showcases these utilities, but you can import the same functions in scripts or notebooks.